CENTRAL TRUST Co Sells 1,000 Shares of ProShares Short 20+ Year Treasury (NYSEARCA:TBF)

-CENTRAL TRUST Co reduced its stake in ProShares Short 20+ Year Treasury (NYSEARCA:TBF) by 33.3% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 2,000 shares of the company’s stock after selling 1,000 shares during the period.
-CENTRAL TRUST Co’s holdings in ProShares Short 20+ Year Treasury were worth $31,000 as of its most recent SEC filing.
+CENTRAL TRUST Co lessened its position in shares of ProShares Short 20+ Year Treasury (NYSEARCA:TBF) by 33.3% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 2,000 shares of the company’s stock after selling 1,000 shares during the period.
+CENTRAL TRUST Co’s holdings in ProShares Short 20+ Year Treasury were worth $31,000 at the end of the most recent reporting period.

 NYSEARCA TBF opened at $15.69 on Tuesday.
 The company’s 50 day moving average is $15.46 and its 200-day moving average is $15.39.
 ProShares Short 20+ Year Treasury has a 12-month low of $14.36 and a 12-month high of $19.90.